Fatherhood | Jesse & Noah Bergland

 Fatherhood | Noah Bergland

 I took a backseat role, followed my mom’s lead, and backed her up.
 I found different ways to fit in and add value.
-Helping Melrose with schoolwork, my mom with yard work, and I used my spare time to work on the blog and my recovery.
+Helping Melrose with schoolwork, and my mom with yard work, and I used my spare time to work on the blog and my recovery.

 • “I would like to see you not get discouraged so easily and give up.”